-David, who is eight years old, In this sentence, who is the relative pronoun and David is the antecedent.
+David, who is eight years old, In this sentence, who is the relative pronoun and David is playing in a band. is the antecedent.
 David is third person, singular, so who must also be third person, singular.

 Here are some common relative pronouns: